Nyx3815/Adjustable-Runway/README.md

 The `SlewRateLimiter` module is used to create a limiter for how much a variable can change in a given amount of time.

 Important Methods:
-- `calulate(double target)` - Calculates the allowed amount the value can change
+- `calulate(double target)` - Calculates the allowed amount the value can change.
-- `setRate(double pos, double neg)` - Sets the amount the value can change in either the positive direction or the negative direction
+- `setRate(double pos, double neg)` - Sets the amount the value can change in either the positive direction or the negative direction.

 ---